bravuralion/TD2-Passenger-Information-System/README.md

 At the moment, the App generates the following Announcements fully automatically depending on the Timetable:

-**If a train has a PH in a Station and has no Delay, the Announcement looks like this:
+**If a train has a PH in a Station and has no Delay, the Announcement looks like this:**
-**

-Quote

 > *STATION ANNOUNCEMENT* Attention at track 1, The pospieszny from Trzymałkowice to LIGOTA GRABOWSKA is arriving.
 The planned Departure is 12:05. *OGŁOSZENIE STACYJNE* Uwaga!
 Pociąg pospieszny ze stacji Trzymałkowice do stacji LIGOTA GRABOWSKA wjedzie na tor 1, Planowy odjazd pociągu o godzinie 12:05.

-**If a train has a PH in a Station and has a Delay > 5 Minutes, the Announcement looks like this:
+**If a train has a PH in a Station and has a Delay > 5 Minutes, the Announcement looks like this:**
-**

-Quote

 > *STATION ANNOUNCEMENT* The pospieszny from station CZERMIN to station ŻORY, scheduled arrival 12:02, will arrive approximately 9 minutes late at platform 1.
 The delay is subject to change.
 Please pay attention to announcements. *OGŁOSZENIE STACYJNE* Uwaga!
 Pociąg pospieszny ze stacji CZERMIN do stacji ŻORY wjedzie na tor 1, planowy przyjazd 12:02, przyjedzie z opóźnieniem około 9 minut.
 Opóźnienie może ulec zmianie.
 Prosimy o zwracanie uwagi na komunikaty.

-**If a Train ends at the Station, the Announcement looks like this:
+**If a Train ends at the Station, the Announcement looks like this:**
-**

-Quote

 > *STATION ANNOUNCEMENT* Attention at track 1, the pospieszny from is arriving.
 This train ends here, please do not board the train. *OGŁOSZENIE STACYJNE* Uwaga na tor 1, przyjedzie Pociąg pospieszny ze stacji .
 Pociąg kończy bieg.
 Prosimy zachować ostrożność i nie zbliżać się do krawędzi peronu

-**If a train has no PH, is passing through, or has no timetable, this announcement is generated
+**If a train has no PH, is passing through, or has no timetable, this announcement is generated**
-**

-Quote

 > *STATION ANNOUNCEMENT* Attention at track 1, A train is passing through.
 Please stand back. *OGŁOSZENIE STACYJNE* Uwaga!
 Na tor 1 wjedzie pociąg bez zatrzymania.
 Prosimy zachować ostrożność i nie zbliżać się do krawędzi peronu.

 **How to use the Mode:**